 At Lawrence, we ignite our student’s potential—we help them improve in areas of weakness and shine in areas of strength.
 This has been true since the school's founding more than 50 years ago.

-Like many schools for students with learning differences, our story began with a teacher—a passionate teacher who saw a better way to educate and was joined by parents who held the same vision.
-Dr. Kenneth Oldman, an education professor at Case Western Reserve University, first developed an after-school literacy program for struggling readers at University School.
+Like many schools for students with learning differences, our story began with a teacher—a passionate educator who saw a better way to teach and was joined by parents who held the same vision.
+Dr. Kenneth Oldman, a professor at Case Western Reserve University, first developed an after-school literacy program for struggling readers.
 Over the years, this program changed shape, location, and name until finally, in 1993, it became Lawrence School.
 Five decades later, Lawrence has: